beginning of content

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-You can catch cryptosporidiosis if something contaminated with infected faeces gets into your mouth.
+Cryptosporidiosis is caused by the Cryptosporidium parasite.
+Cryptosporidium is found in the faeces (poo) of infected humans and animals.
+You can catch cryptosporidiosis if something contaminated with the parasite gets into your mouth.

-The parasite can even survive in swimming pools with chlorine.
-Outbreaks can occur from contaminated public pools.
+The parasite can survive in swimming pools with normal levels of chlorine.
+Outbreaks can happen from contaminated public pools.

 Am I at risk of catching cryptosporidiosis?